Italians: Music

 Several instruments associated with classical music, including the piano and violin, were invented in Italy; and many of the prevailing classical music forms, such as the symphony, concerto, and sonata, can trace their roots back to innovations of 16th- and 17th-century Italian music.
 Italian opera was founded in the early 17th century in cities such as Mantua and Venice, and has been influential on the Western opera tradition.

 Notable Italians composers include Giovanni Pierluigi da Palestrina; Claudio Monteverdi; the Baroque composers Scarlatti, Corelli, and Vivaldi; the Classical composers Paganini and Rossini; and the Romantic composers Bellini, Donizetti, Verdi, and Puccini, whose operas, including La bohème, Tosca, Madama Butterfly, and Turandot, are among the most frequently worldwide performed in the standard repertoire.
+In the Post Romantic era, the composer Ottorino Respighi was also recognized internationally for his symphonic tone poems: Pines of Rome, Fountains of Rome and Roman Festivals.
 Modern Italian composers such as Berio, Maderna, and Nono proved significant in the development of experimental and electronic music.

+Starting in the late 19th century, Italians also emerged as notable conductors and musical directors of operatic and symphonic orchestras on the international concert hall stage.
+Included among them were: Arturo Toscanini, and Victor de Sabata,.
+In the modern era, several others followed their lead including: Claudio Abbado, Riccardo Chailly, Carlo Maria Giulini, Fabio Luisi, Riccardo Muti, and Gianandrea Noseda,.
+Others achieved international acclaim as principal orchestral musicians including Ernesto Köhler, Leonardo De Lorenzo.

 Jazz found a particularly strong foothold among Italians in the 1920s and remained popular despite the xenophobic cultural policies of the Fascist regime.
 Later, Italy embraced the progressive rock movement of the 1970s, with bands like PFM and Goblin, as well as disco and electronic music.
 Italo disco, characterised by a futuristic sound and prominent usage of synthesizers and drum machines, was one of the earliest electronic dance genres and influenced Euro disco.
 Giorgio Moroder, three-time Academy Award winner, was highly influential in the development of EDM.
 Italian pop music is represented annually with the Sanremo Music Festival, which served as inspiration for the Eurovision song contest, and the Festival of Two Worlds in Spoleto.
 Singers such as pop diva Mina, classical crossover artist Andrea Bocelli, Grammy winner Laura Pausini, and European chart-topper Eros Ramazzotti have attained international acclaim.